Fort Wayne (Detroit): Background

 Fort Wayne is Detroit's third fort.
 The first, Fort Pontchartrain du Detroit, was built by the French in 1701 near current day Hart Plaza.
-This fort, constructed shortly after Cadillac landed, was manned by the French until they surrendered it to the British in 1760 during the French and Indian War.
+This fort, built by Cadillac, was manned by the French until they surrendered it to the British in 1760 during the French and Indian War.
 The British constructed the second fort, Fort Lernoult, a few years later, centered on current day Fort and Shelby streets.
 They manned the post until 1796 when the United States assumed control over the site and renamed it Fort Shelby.
 Following the end of the War of 1812, Fort Shelby fell into disrepair, and in 1826 the City of Detroit purchased and demolished it.

 The site of Fort Wayne originally consisted of a high sand mound with freshwater springs along the marshy waterfront of the Detroit River; it is from this geography that Springwells Township (later annexed into the City of Detroit) took its name.
-The site has a history going back to about the year 1000 A.D.
+The site has a history going back to at least 750 AD.
 Approximately 19 Native American burial mounds were present in the immediate area, as well as a larger mound at the mouth of the Rouge River.
 The present bastioned fort was built atop one of these burial mounds.
 In the early 20th century, the sole remaining burial mound at Fort Wayne was excavated by archaeologists from the University of Michigan and was found to contain human remains dating over 900 years old.
 A type of pottery found there is unique to the site; it was subsequently dubbed "Wayne Ware."

-When Cadillac founded Fort Detroit, he also purportedly made arrangements with the local Potawatomi people to set up a small village at the future site of Fort Wayne for purposes of trading; this was occupied and thriving by 1710.
+When Cadillac founded Fort Pontchartrain, later known as Fort Detroit, he also purportedly made arrangements with the local Potawatomi people to set up a village at the future site of Fort Wayne for purposes of trading; this was occupied and thriving by 1710.